nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * GF logs attested geo-fence policy match result in a shared ledger.

 * Agent is returned the attested geo-fence policy match result.
-Agent signs the attested geo-fence policy match result using TPM AIK establishing proof of residency of geo-fence policy match result to H. This is called attested proof-of-residency aware geo-fence policy match result (APGL).
+Agent signs the attested geo-fence policy match result using TPM AK establishing proof of residency of geo-fence policy match result to H. This is called attested proof-of-residency aware geo-fence policy match result (APGL).

 # Networking Protocol Changes
 Workload ID (WID), with location field, in the form of a proof-of-residency certificate or token needs to be conveyed to the peer during connection establishment.
 The connection is end-to-end across proxies like